Medicinal cannabis pilot programme

 The purpose of the pilot programme is to offer patients a lawful way of testing treatment with medicinal cannabis if they have not benefitted from authorised medicines.
 The pilot programme is intended to provide a better basis to assess the use of medicinal cannabis at the end of the trial period.

 The Danish Medicines Agency has written guidelines for doctors to consult if they are considering to prescribe medicinal cannabis.
-The guidelines are based on extensive literature searches, evaluation of cannabis schemes in Holland, Canada and Israel, and evaluation of the background leading to previous licensing of cannabis-containing medicines in Europe and the USA as well as assessments of the thorough review of the scientific evidence from the National Academy of Sciences (USA, 2017).
+The guidelines are based on extensive literature searches, evaluation of cannabis schemes in Holland, Canada and Israel, and an evaluation of the background leading to previous licensing of cannabis-containing medicines in Europe and the USA as well as assessments of the thorough review of the scientific evidence from the National Academy of Sciences (USA, 2017).

 In brief, the Danish Medicines Agency assesses that medicinal cannabis should be considered only for the following indications that are supported by some evidence that medicinal cannabis could have an effect.